The Bitwarden Blog

 NOTE: Many websites will provide recovery codes as a backup method should you lose your two-factor authentication.
 However, for Coinbase it appears that they only provide a manual recovery mode if that occurs.
 So you will want to be certain to save your Authenticator Key into an app that provides the ability to backup and recover your codes.
 Authy, Google, Microsoft and Bitwarden provide such options.

 Congratulations!
-You are now more secure than using text messages for two-factor verification!
-However, note that upon completion of adding the authenticator app, Coinbase now suggests, “Tip: For the strongest 2-step verification security, consider upgrading to a security key.”
+You have implemented a stronger level of security than using text messages for two-factor authentication!
+However, note that upon completion of adding the Coinbase authenticator app, Coinbase now suggests, “Tip: For the strongest 2-step verification security, consider upgrading to a security key.”
+Follow the prompts to complete the setup and ensure your account has an even greater amount of protection.

 After setting up an authentication app, Coinbase will prompt about security keys